ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

   * Navigation.ipynb :

       The jupyter notebook file which provides an example of using this environment.
 You can also watch the performance of a trained agent with it.
-  * RL_Agent.py :

-      The .py file which contains the code for the DQN agent.
-  * Net.py :

-      The .py file which contains the neural network structure.
-  * : chechpoint.pth

-      The .pth file (created by ```torch.save()```) which saves the weights of a trained agent.
-Not using the Dual structure
-  * train.py :

-      The .py file which contains the function that can be used to train the agent.
   * Navigation_train_DQN.ipynb :

       The jupyter notebook file I actually used to train the DQN agent.
 It also contains the code for training with each algorithm